KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 ### Low-Hanging Fruit"

 #### Local Newspaper
 The church could submit articles and general information to the local newspaper.
 Although individual church members were occasionally submitting articles, this was being done ad hoc, without a coordinated strategy.

+Example Picture

+Example Story

 Also, the church had not fully made use of its information space in the newspaper's Church Calendar section.

 Pretty Prairie United Methodist Church website address added into the local newspaper Church Calendar to boost traffic and rankings
 ![](new-marketing-strategy/ninnescah-valley-news-church-calendar.jpg)